From Innermost to Full Probabilistic Term Rewriting: Almost-Sure Termination, Complexity, and Modularity: Missing Proofs

 \IASTAndLIASTLemma*

-\begin{myproof} The idea and the construction of this proof are completely analogous to the one of \Cref{lemma-eq-AST-iAST-1}.
+\begin{proof} The idea and the construction of this proof are completely analogous to the one of \Cref{lemma-eq-AST-iAST-1}.
 We iteratively move leftmost-innermost rewrite steps to a higher position in the innermost RST.
 Hence, the resulting tree is a leftmost $\lito_{\PP}$-RST.

 The construction of $\Phi(\_)$ is also analogous to the one in \Cref{lemma-eq-AST-iAST-1}.
-The only difference to the proof of \Cref{lemma-eq-AST-iAST-1} is that the original tree $\F{T}_x$ is already a $\ito_{\PP}$-RST.
-This means that during our construction only Case (A) can occur, as we cannot rewrite above a redex in a $\ito_{\PP}$-RST.
-And for Case (A), we only need the property of being non-overlapping. \end{myproof}
+The only difference to the proof of \Cref{lemma-eq-AST-iAST-1} is that the original tree $\F{T}_x$ is already an $\ito_{\PP}$-RST.
+This means that during our construction only Case (A) can occur, as we cannot rewrite above a redex in an $\ito_{\PP}$-RST.
+And for Case (A), we only need the property of being non-overlapping. \end{proof}

 Next, we prove the new results from \cref{Improving Applicability}.